jmgurvitch/art-of-data/center_and_variability.md

 3. For this question, let's introduce 30 new observations, all with petal length `48.1`
    1. Does the range change, and if so, what is the new range?

+      The range doesn't change.

    2. How will this affect the mean, median, and mode?

+      This will increase the mean, median, and mode.

 4. Based on your answers above, when do new data points affect the range?

+   New datapoints affect the range when they are either less than the previous lower bound or greater than the previous upper bound.

 5. What does the range tell us about a dataset, and what _doesn't_ it tell us?

+   The range tells us about the dataset's spread.

 ### Percentiles and Quartiles
 1. What is a **percentile**, and is it a single point or an interval?